AngeloLanzillotti/IST-JAV25-assignment-/README.md

 The application allows users to create and manage player profiles, select diverse character classes, engage in simulated combat scenarios, manage equipment, and track progress through an experience system.

 ## 2. Key features
-__1. Character & Combat System (Model)__
+__1. Character & Combat System__
 The game features a rich set of character entities, each defined by core stats and distinct abilities.
-  - Diverse Character Classes: Includes playable classes (Warrior, Archer, Wizard) and enemy types (Dragon, Goblin, Orc).
+  - __Diverse Character Classes__: Includes playable classes (Warrior, Archer, Wizard) and enemy types (Dragon, Goblin, Orc).
 All characters inherit from the CharacterModel base class, ensuring consistent behavior across all entities.
-  -  Stats and Progression: Characters are defined by Stats and progress using an ExperienceProgressBar tied to an internal experience system.
-  -   Combat Logic: The GameController manages the turn-based combat flow, determining actions, damage calculations, and win/loss conditions.
+  - __Combat Logic__: The GameController manages the turn-based combat flow, determining actions, damage calculations, and win/loss conditions.

-__2. Equipment and Items System (Model)__
+__2. Equipment and Items System__
 A complete system for handling inventory and character equipment, supporting both consumption and permanent enhancements.
-  -	Equippable Items: Defined by the Equipable class, items like Sword, Crossbow, Armor, and Shield modify character stats.
+  -	__Equippable Items__: Defined by the Equipable class, items like Sword, Crossbow, Armor, and Shield modify character stats.
 The system is managed via the EquipmentController.
-  -	Consumables: Includes various Potion types (HealthPotion, PowerfulPotion, SpeedPotion) that can be used during gameplay.
+  -	__Consumables__: Includes various Potion types (HealthPotion, PowerfulPotion, SpeedPotion) that can be used during gameplay.

-__3. User Management & Persistence (Model/Users)__
+__3. User Management & Persistence__
 The application includes a system to manage user accounts and application state across sessions.
-  - User Profiles: Users are handled by the User class and managed via the Singleton UserManager.
+  - __User Profiles__: Users are handled by the User class and managed via the Singleton UserManager.
-  - Session Management: The UserManager handles login, user creation, experience updates, and data persistence by writing user data to a dedicated file (users.txt), ensuring user progress is saved.
+  - __Session Management__: The UserManager handles login, user creation, experience updates, and data persistence by writing user data to a dedicated file (users.txt), ensuring user progress is saved.

-__4. Graphical User Interface (GUI - View)__
+__4. Graphical User Interface__
 The entire application runs on a dedicated, custom-built Graphical User Interface (GUI), providing an intuitive experience.
-  - Dedicated Windows: The game flow is driven by dedicated windows, including the IntroductionWindow, CharacterSelection, GameWindow, and EquipmentWindow.
+  - __Dedicated Windows__: The game flow is driven by dedicated windows, including the IntroductionWindow, CharacterSelection, GameWindow, and EquipmentWindow.
-  - Visual Feedback: Components like HealthProgressBar and ExperienceProgressBar provide real-time visual feedback on character status.
+  - __Visual Feedback__: Components like HealthProgressBar and ExperienceProgressBar provide real-time visual feedback on character status.
-  - Interactive Components: Uses custom components (RoundButton, ItemLabel) and listeners (DropListener, EquipmentEventListener) for interactive gameplay.
+  - __Interactive Components__: Uses custom components (RoundButton, ItemLabel) and listeners (DropListener, EquipmentEventListener) for interactive gameplay.

 Example of the GameWindow view:
 ![Game Preview](resources/images/GameWindowScreenshot.png)